ADDA’s organisation consists of four units:

-Bodil Pallesen is the Office- and Financial Manager and Arafa Khatib is at the Secretariat.
+Bodil Pallesen is the Office- and Financial Manager at the Secretariat.

-All interested people including donors can contact ADDA in the office opening hours of 09:00 to 14:00 all weekdays.
+All interested people including donors can contact ADDA by mail.

 The Associations accounting and bookkeeping functions are taken care of by AP Administration with Bitten Christiansen as Bookkeeper, and Jesper Birn and Lars Ole Sørensen as Accountants.